Atlanta Nursing Home Abuse Attorney

 A University of California, San Francisco research study found failings in nursing homes throughout the United States.
 In addition, the study showed that 41 percent of Georgia’s nursing homes lack the minimum standard of quality care.
 Moreover, 36 percent of all Georgia nursing homes have a dangerously accident-prone environment.
 The lack of quality care in Georgia nursing homes results in dire situations with almost 25 percent of nursing home residents suffering from pressure sores and almost half of all Georgia nursing homes have insufficient janitorial services.
 The lack of quality care shows that nursing home neglect plagues Georgia’s nursing homes and must be addressed by the right nursing home attorneys.

 If you or a loved one has been the victim of nursing home abuse or neglect, it is vitally important to know your rights and secure legal help from a nursing home abuse law firm.
 With so many options to choose from, it’s vital to seek out a nursing home abuse law firm with attorneys who have the experience and expertise to help you win your case.
-The Bader Law Firm attorneys are experienced in these cases and can help.
+Bader Scott Injury Lawyers attorneys are experienced in these cases and can help.

 What Are Nursing Home Legal Requirements in Atlanta?